aspose-cells/Aspose.Cells-API-References/english/go-cpp/SmartTagCollection/Get/_index.md

 ## Get function

-Gets a <see cref="SmartTag"/> object at the specific index
+Gets a SmartTag object at the specific index

 ```go